 The separation of our essence

 We are all born with the awareness of Oneness and unconditional love that we experienced in our mother's womb.
-When we get disconnected from this love that we need to survive and thrive, we will try everything that lies within our power as little human beings to get it back.
-And if we fail, we take it personal and blame it on ourselves.
-When our mothers cry, when somebody yells at us, when we can't have what we want, when our parents quarrel, when someone molests us, it is understood as if we aren't worthy of the love we need and long for.
-For most people that is the original wound; the separation of our essence, the unconditional love that we were born with.
+When we for one reason or another get disconnected from this love that we need to survive and thrive, we will try everything that lies within our power as little human beings to get it back; if we fail, we blame ourselves for it.
+In our undevelopped brain it is understood that we are unworthy of love when our mothers cry or somebody yells at us, when we can't have what we want or when someone molests us.
+As little children, it is all about us, our wants and needs, we don't differentiate.
+So for most people that is the original wound; the separation of our essence, the unconditional love that we were born with.
 Lack of self-worth is one of its major symptoms.

 The human condition

 Knowing this, we can see that it is almost inevitable not to get traumatized as a child.
-Most of us haven't always got what we wanted or needed most, as a result of which we got separated from our essence.
-I think we can say that this is part of the human condition.
-The longing for reconnection with our essence is therefor one of the main drives behind man's search for acknowledgement, approval and love.
+Most of us haven't always gotten what we wanted or needed most, as a result of which we got separated from our essence.
+I think we can say that this is part of the human condition and the longing for reconnection with our essence is therefor one of the main drives behind man's search for acknowledgement, approval and love.
 Still, many of us are unaware of this original wound and its symptoms.
-Often it is just the tip of the iceberg that we can see; the contra-productive ways in which we act to ease our pain.
+Often it is just the tip of the iceberg that we can see; the contra-productive ways in which we act to ease the pain of our loss.

 Unfortunately, many of us have been hurt so severely in childhood that we not only lack self-worth but lack faith in humanity as well.
 The deep suffering caused by isolation and feelings of worthlessness creates so much havoc that we need immediate relief.
 Only too often we find this immediate, short term relief in substances that we get addicted to or in behavior that doesn't serve our longing for connection at all.

-But even when we have grown up in a rather 'normal' functioning family, we all have scratches and bruises etched in our subconscious.
-Whether we are aware or unaware of these scars, when something triggers our old pain, it still aches and causes a reaction in us that we often describe as a 'bad habit', but would fit more with the title of 'self-sabotage'.
+Even when we have grown up in a rather 'normal' functioning family, we all have scratches and bruises etched in our subconscious.
+Whether we are aware or unaware of these scars, when something triggers our old pain or fear, it still aches and causes a reaction in us that we often describe as a 'bad habit', but would fit more with the title of 'self-sabotage'.

 Because with these 'habits' we ultimately harm ourselves and in doing so we confirm over and over again the painful belief we hold true for ourselves, the belief that we are not worthy.
 Although we might ease our pain for the moment, in the long run we are fueling it.